mbanados/RPI-Chicken-Coop/README.md

 Chicken Coop Controller
 Raspberry Pi based password protected chicken coop door mobile app

 This is a PHP/jquery script that initiates a python script to toggle three GPIO ports that are attached to a relay board.
 The intent is to toggle the coop door.
 The mobile app is password protected by a password you specify in the PHP script.
 There are many of these kinds of scripts out there but this one will make a cookie with a hashed copy of the password so you only have to authenticate once and the password is not on your device.
-Garage door status is also displayed via a magnetic switch on the door.
+The door status is also displayed via a magnetic switch on the door.

 Setup a Raspberry Pi